Yet more dodgy garages…

 While I was there I went to put the new radiator hose on but it had these odd clips that I could not get off.
 I found a random garage who said they’d take it off and put the new one on for a tenner.
 I put the Steel Seal in though and wonder of wonders, I found that it reduced the smoke from the exhaust considerable.
 I’ve no idea what that means except there must have been some slight leak and that has now been fixed.
 1 small step closer to getting sorted?

 I popped to the garage to get the new hose on and he agreed the old one had not melted, partly because there simply is nothing whatsoever near it that could possibly have melted it.
 Once it was off it was very clear it was not a melt mark but a cut.
+I found another hose with a similar mark on and after a comment from someone online, I agree it looks for all the world like chew marks of a rodent!

 Now at the garage this guy Rob, he was draining the coolant out and used an old washing up bowl to collect it.
 I liked that for a start as the other garage had simply dumped it in the car park.
 He chatted to me as he worked and it turns out he knows these engines inside out!
 He showed me where the engine temp sensor fits and a couple of other things I didn’t know but he surprised me the most when he picked the bowl of coolant up and smelled it and said it had Kseal in.
 He could not possibly have known that, he said he could smell it as it smelled like putty.
 I liked this guy, for one here was a mechanic who was uninterested in diagnostic codes, but knew engines.
 He told me the EGR system was likely to be my main problem and these engines are renowned as reliable and efficient.
 Anyway, hose changed, tons of info given, and we agreed when I came back in spring I’d pay him to sort the engine out whatever was needed.